 28. Officers' Remuneration

-The following table provides information about the remuneration of those senior managers who influence the decisions of the Fire Authority as a whole (e.g. Senior Officers whose salary is more than £50,000 pa).
+The following table provides information about the remuneration of those senior managers who influence the decisions of the Fire Authority as a whole (i.e. those officers who are members of the Corporate Management Team).

 Senior Employees Remuneration